yacitus/SSAuction-Live-Fly/README.md

 * figure out how to dedupe team_live/bids.html.heex and auction_live/bids.html.heex
 * make Teams table sortable on /admin/auction/:id/createteam page
 * link to user's Slack profikle in Owners table on Team Info page
+* fix bug in /team/:id/adduser page where added username is not removed from selection list after adding